wp-plugins/tabs-shortcode-and-widget/readme.txt

 If you need to further style a tab here are your options:

-* Each tab shortcode has it’s unique CSS class that can be used to style all tabs.
+* Each tab shortcode has it's unique CSS class that can be used to style all tabs.
 * Create a new class for each instance of a tab shortcode in its interface so you can style it individually.

 **Localization/Internationalization**